lthurl/Data-Visualization-QMSS2022/README.md

 **3. Top Reviewed Rentals**

 Provide an interactive map which shows the Top 100 most expensive and Top 100 best reviewed rentals in NYC.

+## **Assignment 3** *To be Uploaded*
+### Kickstarter

+Kickstarter is an American public-benefit corporation based in Brooklyn, New York, that maintains a global crowd funding platform focused on creativity.
+The company's stated mission is to "help bring creative projects to life".

+Kickstarter has reportedly received almost $6 billion in pledges from 20 million backers to fund more than 200,000 creative projects, such as films, music, stage shows, comics, journalism, video games, technology and food-related projects.

+For this assignment, I am asking you to analyze the descriptions of kickstarter projects to identify commonalities of successful (and unsuccessful projects) using the text mining techniques we covered in the past two lectures.